Busy and Billable: 6 Visual Strategies to Increase Technician Utilization

 How Visual Assistance boosts technician utilization rates

 Field service organizations have traditionally employed various strategies to improve technician utilization, including optimizing travel routes, better preparing workers for each job, and minimizing time spent at headquarters.
-These days, emerging enterprise solutions such as video support, Augmented Reality and Computer Vision AI are becoming key technologies for increasing technician utilization in field service.
+These days, emerging enterprise solutions such as video support, Augmented Reality and Computer Vision AI are becoming key technologies for increasing field service technician utilization.

 Visual Assistance allows technicians, remote experts, and customers to collaborate on issue resolution.
 On-screen AR instructions are provided over a live video stream, indicating the precise actions that need to be taken to get a device up and running again.